Best Balance Transfer Credit Cards in Canada (2026): 0% Rates Compared

 CIBC charges the lowest transfer fee in Canada at 1%.
 On a $10,000 transfer, you pay $100 versus $300 at MBNA.
 On $20,000, you save $400 in fees alone.
 The promotional window is 10 months at 0%, and the $29 annual fee gets waived in year one.

 The fee math matters on larger balances.
 Transfer $15,000 to CIBC and you pay $150 in fees.
 Transfer the same $15,000 to MBNA and you pay $450.
-CIBC gives you 2 fewer months of 0%, but saves you $300 in upfront costs.
-If you can pay off $15,000 in 10 months instead of 12, CIBC wins.
+Transfer to BMO (2% fee) and you pay $300 but get 8 extra months of runway.
+If you can clear $15,000 in 10 months, CIBC’s 1% fee wins.
+If you need 11–18 months, BMO’s 18-month window wins despite the higher fee.

-#4: Scotia Momentum No-Fee Visa — Best for Quick Payoff
+#4: Scotia Momentum No-Fee Visa — Best for Quick Payoff (Promo Closes July 1)

 Scotiabank gives you 6 months at 0% with a 2% transfer fee and no annual fee.
 The promotional window is the shortest on this list.
 That’s fine if your balance is small enough to clear in half a year.